GIScience/gis-training-resource-center/_sources/content/Module_4/en_qgis_map_design_I_ex2.md

 width: 700px
 name: Create Print Layout
 ---
-Create a new Print Layout
+Creating a new print layout.
 ```

 - A new window with a blank print layout will appear.
 This is the print layout composer.